-Macksyn had just delivered a kick that took the head off one of the forsaken warriors.
-As the body fell to the ground, two more nearly cleaved the pandaren in half, or at least they would have if Frosty’s powerful pillar of fire hadn’t incinerated them both before they could finish their swing.
+Macksyn had just delivered a kick that took the head off one of the enemy warriors.
+As the body fell to the ground, two more nearly cleaved the Patnesh in half, or at least they would have if Frosty’s powerful pillar of fire hadn’t incinerated them both before they could finish their swing.

-“This isn’t so bad,” the gnome said as he reached Macksyn’s side.
-“Where’s the shaman?”
+“This isn’t so bad,” Frosty said as he reached Macksyn’s side.
+“Where’s the Musfurin?”

 Macksyn shrugged.
 “He was here a minute ago.”

-“It looks like Iliera and Sionis are pushing up the middle with Fÿnn.
-I think they’re going to the moonwell.”
+“It looks like Iliera and Sionis are pushing up the middle with Fynn.
+I think they’re going to the fountains of healing.
+Makes sense.”

 “Okay, that’s fine.
 We can keep cleaning up this mess and—”